-Soil is moderately deep to very deep and surface textures (< 2mm) range from clay loam to clay; clay content is > 32%.
-Structure is weak to nonexistent in the subsoil; this decreases the stability of the site.
+These soils are moderately deep to very deep and surface textures (< 2 mm) range from very fine sandy loam to clay loam.
+Structure is weak to nonexistent in the subsoil, which decreases the stability of the site.

 Table 4.
 Representative soil features